quickapps/docs/eng/developers/field-api.md

 The Field API defines two primary data structures, Field and Instance.
 A **Field** defines a particular type of data that can be attached to
 Models.
 A **Field Instance** is a Field attached to a single Model.

-Internally, fields behave -functionally- like modules (cake's plugin), and they are responsible of manage the storing proccess of specific data.
+Internally, Fields behave -functionally- like modules (cake's plugin), and they are responsible of manage the storing proccess of specific data.
 As before, they behave -functionally- like modules, means they may have hooks and all what a regular module has.

 Fields belongs always to modules, and modules are allowed to define an unlimeted number of fields by placing them on the `Fields` folder.
 For example, the core module `Taxonomy` owns the field `TaxonomyTerms` in `QuickApps/Plugins/Taxonomy/Fields/TaxonomyTerms`.